nfroidure/swagger-http-router/API.md

 <a name="initErrorHandler..errorHandler"></a>

 ### initErrorHandler~errorHandler(transactionId, responseSpec, err) ⇒ <code>Promise</code>
-Handle an HTTP transaction error an map it to a serializable response
+Handle an HTTP transaction error and map it to a serializable response

 **Kind**: inner method of [<code>initErrorHandler</code>](#initErrorHandler)